Please note: Families are varied and the use of the word Parent(s) refers to the adult(s) who are responsible for the child(ren).

 - The withholding of meals or snacks, or remarks alluding to such actions

 - Allowing children to have disciplinary power over other children

 - Taking a break of more than five minutes

 Enrollment may be terminated for the following reasons if attempts fail to resolve or eliminate the actionable problem:

 - A child who presents needs that cannot be satisfactorily met within the constraints of the program, due to harmful behavior.
 Immediate termination results from violent, unsafe behavior where child is a danger to self, staff or other children in the program.

-- Repeated early drop-off and/or late pick-up of a child or consistent failure to follow Wisconsin Youth policies.
+- Repeated early drop-off and/or late pick-up of a child or consistent failure to follow Wisconsin Youth Company policies

-- Suspended short-term enrollment – if a child is suspended by Wisconsin Youth, parents may be charged.
+- Suspended short-term enrollment – if a child is suspended by Wisconsin Youth Company, parents may be charged

 When termination of enrollment occurs, Parents will be notified by phone and through written communication of the effective date when the child will no longer be able to attend the program.
 Parents can appeal the decision to terminate their child’s enrollment through written request to the executive director.
 Parents with an unresolved appeal may contact the Board of Directors.
 Please see our website for more information.